Graduating students, perhaps applying for graduate school

 Richard Anstee (firstname.lastname@example.org) is the current Mathematics advisor for Education.

 Comments from a Math student in the B.Ed. program in 2012.
-The current job market remains very slow and graduates often leave the province to get work.
+The current job market remains very slow and some graduates have had success finding employment in other provinces or overseas.

 There are many other professional training avenues that Math students have taken.
 I am always surprised at the diversity.
 Students have gone to a masters in Statistics, Operations Research, Economics, Finance, Financial Mathematics, accountancy.
 They vary as to their requirements.
 You should check up on these programs and get UBC specific advice about what courses would be useful.
 If you can handle it, MATH 320 would be great for Finance or Economics and is often a requirement for Financial Mathematics.
 Below are some comments from students on their experiences.
 Think of adding your comments based on your experiences.